 - Patents, utility models: Greek law accepts in general the doctrine of equivalence, according to which due account has to be taken of any element that is equivalent to an element specified in the patent claims.
-However, there is no sophisticated case law this respect.
 The same approach is also applied for plant varieties and semiconductor topographies. - Registered designs: In order to establish infringement, the design owner must show that the allegedly infringing design produces on the informed user a similar impression.
-According to the law, in assessing the scope of protection, the degree of freedom of the designer in developing a design in relation to the technical requirements must be taken into consideration. - Trademarks and unregistered marks: In order to establish infringement, the following must be established:
+According to the law, in assessing the scope of protection, the degree of freedom of the designer in developing a design in relation to the technical requirements must be taken into consideration. - Trademarks and unregistered marks: In order to establish infringement, the following must be established: - Identity or similarity of the signs under comparison - Identity or similarity of the products respectively covered - Likelihood of confusion (including likelihood of association) - In the case of famous marks, establishment of a link between the famous mark and the posterior sign and use, without just cause, of the posterior mark which would imply unfair advantage of or cause damage to the distinctive character or the repute of the prior mark

-- Identity or similarity of the signs under comparison - Identity or similarity of the products respectively covered - Likelihood of confusion (including likelihood of association) - In the case of famous marks, establishment of a link between the famous mark and the posterior sign and use, without just cause, of the posterior mark which would imply unfair advantage of or cause damage to the distinctive character or the repute of the prior mark - Copyright: Violation of the owner's exclusive rights, such as unauthorized reproduction, adaptation, distribution, lending etc. - Trade secrets: Unauthorised disclosure or use of a business's confidential information by an employee or third party to others, with the intention on behalf of the offender to compete with the owner of the secret.
+- Copyright: Violation of the owner's exclusive rights, such as unauthorized reproduction, adaptation, distribution, lending etc. - Trade secrets: the claimant must show that the acquisition, usage, or disclosure of a trade secret was unlawful.

-The rights holder must prove his related rights (e.g. with registration certificates, invoices, samples of products, photos, advertising/marketing material etc) as well as the infringer's actions (with samples or photos of infringing goods, web site screen shots, etc).
+The rights holder must prove its related rights (e.g. with registration certificates, invoices, samples of products, photos, advertising/marketing material etc) as well as the infringer's actions (with samples or photos of infringing goods, web site screen shots, etc).
 Survey evidence is useful for proving establishment of a mark in the market and extent of its use as well as the risk of confusion among consumers.
 Written affidavits, witness testimonies, market surveys and expert opinions/testimonies are also useful.